 Important MIME types for Web developers

-This is the default value for a binary files.
-As it really means unknown binary file, browsers usually don't automatically execute it, or even ask if it should be execute.
+This is the default for binary files.
+As it means unknown binary file, browsers usually don't execute it, or even ask if it should be executed.
 They treat it as if the

-Content-Disposition header was set with the value
+Content-Disposition header was set to

-text/plain doesn't means any kind of textual data. if they expect a specific kind of textual data, they will likely not consider it a match.
-Specifically if they download a
+If they expect a specific kind of textual data, they will likely not consider it a match.

 text/plain file from a

-text/plain.
 The CSS mime type

 text/css must be used.